J2 League: Stance in the Japanese football pyramid

 Since the inception of the second division in 1999, promotion and relegation follow a pattern similar to European leagues, where the two bottom clubs of J1 and the top two clubs of J2 are guaranteed to move.
 From the 2004 to the 2008 season, the third-place J2 club entered a Promotion/relegation Series against the sixteenth-place J1 club, with the winner playing in the top flight in the following year.
 Starting after the 2009 season, the top three J2 clubs received J1 promotion by default, replacing three relegated bottom J1 clubs.
 However, promotion or the right to play the now-defunct pro/rele series relied on the J2 clubs meeting the requirements for J1 franchise status set by the league.
 This was not a hindrance, in fact, as no club has been denied promotion due to not meeting the J1 criteria.

 The J3 League is currently the third level in the association football system, supplanting the Japan Football League (JFL) which is now one step lower in the system.
 Being a professional league, the J.League allows only certain clubs from J3 to be promoted.
 In 2000, 2001, and 2006 the JFL league champions was promoted to J2; in 2005 two teams were promoted.
 From 2007, the league requires J.League Associate Membership and at least a fourth-place finish in JFL (J3 from 2013) to be promoted to J2.
 Currently, there are two relegations from J2 to J3.
 Since 1999, a total of sixteen clubs from JFL (later J3) have been promoted to J2, two of which were expanded into J1.
 Currently, J1 has 18 clubs and J2 has 22 clubs.
 Division two expanded to 22 clubs from 20; regular promotion and relegation is in place.

 Since its inception in 1999, the format of J2 has been consistent.
 Clubs played a quadruple round-robin (two home and away) format during the 1999 to 2007 seasons.
 To accommodate the ongoing expansion process, a triple round-robin format was implemented during the 2008 and 2009 seasons.
 Until the 2001 season, the clubs played extra time if they were tied after regulation and the clubs received three points for a regulation win, two points for an extra time win, one point for a draw, and no points for a loss (there were no penalties).
 However, starting in 2002, the league abolished extra time and set the points system to the standard three-one-nil system.

-The number of clubs reached 19 in 2010 and the league format was changed to a double round-robin one.
-The number of teams in the league increased to 20 in 2011 and 22 in 2012, where it had remained since then until the 2023 season.
-From 2024, the number of teams in each professional league will be levelled to 20.
+In 2010, the number of clubs grew to 19, prompting a switch to a double round-robin format.
+The league expanded to 20 teams in 2011 and then to 22 in 2012, a number that stayed the same until the 2023 season.
+Starting in 2024, each professional league has 20 teams.